cloudfoundry-attic/acm/docs/Access-Control-Manager-APIs.rst

 Request Format   N/A
 Response Format  Refer to the `Object Schema`_ Response Codes   | 200 - Operation was successful
-                 | 400 - Malformed request format
+                 | 400 - Bad request
-                 | 401 - Not Authorized
+                 | 401 - Not authorized
 ===============  ===================================

 The service responds with the json for the entire object.
+To request specific versions of the object schema, see "Versioning of Resource Representations".

 List of Users that have access to an object: GET /objects/*id*/users